QJohn2017/lwfa_scaling/manuscript.md

 ## 1. FLAME parameters

 The FLAME Laser System (FLAME) has a wavelength $\lambda_L = 800$ nanometers.
-The laser operating pulse energy can range from 0.03 J up to 3 J, the pulse duration can range from 30 fs up to 300 fs.
+The operating laser pulse energy can range from 0.03 J up to 3 J on target.^[In the latest experimental campaign, the aim is to use 3 J.]
+Inside the laser focus, the energy is roughly 40% of that.
+The pulse duration can range from 28 fs up to a maximum of 300 fs.
-The beam waist is $30 \mu m$.
+The beam waist is $w_0 = 15 \mu m$.
-We can take the minimum pulse duration to be $\tau_L = 30$ fs at FWHM in intensity.
+We can take the pulse duration to be $\tau_L = 30$ fs at FWHM in intensity.

+When using a gas-jet target, available plasma density range is between 1 and 5
+$\times 10^{18}$ cm${}^{-3}$, correspoding to an acceleration length between 5 and 1 mm.

 ## 2. Electron acceleration estimate